Traditional Enterprise Application to the Azure Cloud, managed via Farmer

 Console.WriteLine ("VM installation complete at " + DateTime.Now.ToLongTimeString())

 You have the installStuff.ps1 locally, and then Invoke-AzVMRunCommand will transfer it to the VM automatically and execute the commands.
 The path it transfers the script will be something like C:\Packages\Plugins\Microsoft.CPlat.Core.RunCommandWindows\(version)\Downloads\script0.ps1.
-Example of the file content what you could have in your installStuff.ps1:
+Example of the file content that you could have in your installStuff.ps1:

 # Do whatever installations here...